web-auth/doc/symfony-bundle/configuration-references.md

 ## Configuration

 With Flex, you have a minimal configuration file installed through a Flex Recipe.
 You must set the repositories you have just created.
-You also have to modify the environment variables `Relying_PARTY_ID` and `Relying_PARTY_NAME`.
+You also have to modify the environment variables `RELYING_PARTY_ID` and `RELYING_PARTY_NAME`.

 You may also need to adjust other parameters.